 The NW Network Program Support, Kim Sillito, for more information at firstname.lastname@example.org

 The NW FASD has been running a mobile diagnostic Clinic since 2013.
-The mobile clinic serves Grande Prairie, Peace River, High Prairie, and Grande Cache.
+The mobile clinic serves Grande Prairie, Peace River, High Prairie, and Grande Cache and surrounding communities.

 Our diagnostic and intervention team consists of a centralized coordinator and local professionals in the areas of Speech-Language, Psychology, Occupational Therapy, Mental Health, Addictions, and others.
 We provide multi-disciplinary assessments for youth and adults who are suspected of prenatal alcohol exposure.
 Our diagnostic and intervention teams also provide referrals and recommendations for follow-up supports and after care.